Who Are the Alpha Narcissists?

 (4) Alpha narcissists believe they have the right to break laws.
 If their behavior becomes extreme and is left unchecked, they become gang members, mobsters, drug lords, con artists, manipulators, sociopaths and dictators.

-A few people have criticized my writings on narcissism saying that I didn’t really know toxic narcissism.
-Well I’ve had serious harm done to me early on in my life.
-Not as much as others have had, but enough to affect my whole life and the effects of it continue today with chronic illness associated with early sexual abuse.
+A few people have criticized my articles on narcissism saying that I didn’t really know toxic narcissism.
+It’s true I don’t write about the Dark Triad of narcissism; I leave that to others.
+I’ve had serious harm done to me early on in my life to understand how entitlement beliefs contribute to self-involved actions.
+Certainly not as much trauma as others have had, but enough to affect my whole life.
+The effects of early childhood experiences continue today with chronic illness associated with early sexual abuse.
 I also have looked long and hard at my own selfish behavior.
-Of course I’d pick up some of it being raised with a dominant patriarch in my father’s family who hurt others.
+Of course I’d pick up some of it being partially raised with a dominant patriarch in my father’s family who hurt others.
 I also got a good dose of codependency growing up from the women in my family who protected and enabled others.
-Narcissism and codependency is the classic pattern in dysfunctional families.
-So I know both sides of the taking and giving too much continuum.
+Narcissism and codependency are the classic patterns in dysfunctional families.
+I know both sides of the taking and giving too much continuum.
 And made the decision to clean up both the giving too much of myself away and those selfish edges of my personality.

-To learn more about how to challenge these grasping, ego parts of yourself, read my article The Dark Must Be Played Through on this web site and my book Your Quick Anger Makeover (available on Amazon), as it addresses how to deal with anger successfully by going to the deepest roots of it and challenge selfish behavior.
+To learn more about how to challenge these grasping, ego parts of yourself, read my article The Dark Must Be Played Through and my book Your Quick Anger Makeover, as it addresses how to deal with anger successfully by going to the deepest roots of it and challenge selfish behavior.

 “Before you diagnose yourself with depression